james-willis/sedona-spatialbench/CONTRIBUTING.md

 ## License

-By contributing to tpchgen-rs, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to SpatialBench, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.